 But even with more places to communicate, we’re still figuring out which are the best.
 Trillions are spent every year by companies in pursuit of conveying more powerful, impactful messages: the type of messages that create identities, amplify engagement and convert employees into brand advocates.

 With that said, it’s worth taking the time to sift through the different channels for internal communications.
 They’re not created equal; a message communicated on one is different, in substance and impact, to a message communicated on another.
-Here we will consider each option – email, intranets, team collaboration platforms, and digital signage.
+Here we will consider each option – email, intranet, team collaboration platforms, and digital signage.

 Email is the mainstay of our modern communication through which all information is eventually filtered.
 However, therein lies the challenge: so ubiquitous is email communication that messages are easily lost or ignored.
 Email struggles to separate content.
 At a glance, engaging and inspirational content is indistinguishable from everyday work messages or spam.